 The last new component of poverty-based assistance that the bill phases in is a payment for community outreach services.
 Only the state's 21 urban districts are eligible for this payment.
 The formula pays one "community liaison personnel allowance" for every 1,000 students in the district's formula ADM.
-That personnel allowance is established at \$42,729 for fiscal year 2006 and \$44,396 for fiscal year 2007.
-The bill phases in this component by directing that districts be paid for 40% of the formula calculation in fiscal year 2006 and 60% in fiscal year 2007.
+That personnel allowance is established at \$44,396 for fiscal year 2007.
+The bill phases in this component by directing that districts be paid for 50% of the formula calculation in fiscal year 2007.